intellimaintain/intellimaintain/ARCHITECTURAL_DECISIONS.md

 We know nothing about where our code is going to be run.
 We want self service, so don't want any heavy weight solutions.
 The very simplest messaging just uses a shared file system.

+# Why Material UI

+Why not... it's nice.
+It's easy and adequate for the task.

+# How to manage selection state

+In the react state.
+NOT via useState, but by the big json object that is the state which we pass down to the components.

+# How to do side effects like 'send message' 'do email'

+Modify the state and add the sideeffect to a list of side effects.
+Then in the main loop, process the side effects.
+Remove after side effects are processed.

+Why?

+* Separating 'what I want to do' from 'how I do it' is a good thing.
+* Easier to test.
+* Easier to reason about.
+* Easier to debug.
+* Easier to understand.